tytydraco/yessleep/out/Please_help_me_Ive_been_25_minutes_from_home_for_six_hours_PART_2.md

 His head followed.

-That was when I understood.

-It wasn’t about where they were looking.

-It was about where I was.

 Anywhere I moved, his face turned away from me.

 Like he could detect exactly where I stood even without seeing me.